cm090/banner-auto-register/remove-cookies.md

-# Remove the completedCookie from your browser
+# Remove the completedRegitration cookie from your browser

 Follow the screenshots below